A Simple Digital Detox to Recharge & Sleep Better

 Ideally, you’ll have more energy when you take a break.
 You’ll recognize that your attention is yours and nothing is competing for your time.
 Go offline, even for short bursts, suggests Mosoff, in order to allow your system to restore and relationships to flourish.
 A break shows those you love that they’re important and worth your time and effort.
 “It lets you like yourself, which I think is one of the big things being online allows us to avoid working on.
 Because we tend to seek a lot of external validation.”A digital detox is a predetermined amount of time when your phone remains off and out of sight, Mosoff says.

-A mini digital detox might consist of an activity without your phone, like a walk in the park or a visit to a friend.
+A mini digital detox might consist of an activity without your phone, like a walk in the park, reading a good book in bed, or FaceTiming a friend.
 Some take it a step further.
 “Many people have adopted the idea of a digital Sabbath, where they turn off their phones from sundown on Friday until either Saturday night or Sunday morning on a weekly basis,” she says.
 “This gives them a sense of freedom and many find they don’t miss being without it.”

 Healthy Snack to Munch While Detoxing